gitacoco/major_studio/P1_Quantitative_data/README.md

 [Category: Extinct birds of North America, Wikipedia](Category:Extinct_birds_of_North_America)

 ## Next steps or Future work
-1. To make the specimens more vivid.
+1. To make the virtual specimens more vivid, which means the experience of seeing the specimens could be more lifelike.
+This issue could be solved by 3D display, which is a mature web technology.
+However, I think this is relying on the potential future work of Smithsonian.